-The Most Important Tool We Have: In these exclusive interviews we speak to Professor Jon Kabat-Zinn (scientist, writer and meditation teacher), Matthieu Ricard (Buddhist monk, photographer and author), Andy Puddicombe (Founder of Headspace) and Dr. Danny Penman (award winning writer, journalist and meditation teacher).
+The Most Important Tool We Have: In these exclusive interviews we speak to Professor Jon Kabat-Zinn (scientist, writer and meditation teacher), Matthieu Ricard (Buddhist monk, photographer and author), Andy Puddicombe (Founder of Headspace), Dr. Danny Penman (award winning writer, journalist and meditation teacher) and Mallika Chopra (media entrepreneur, public speaker and published author).
 We explore the concepts of mindfulness and meditation, learning about how they impact every aspect of our lives, and discuss how mindful approaches can help us reach our full potential as human beings.

 Our entire civilisation is a manifestation of the complex inner worlds we carry with us.
 Everything around us, our buildings, cultures, politics, economies, statues, art and music are reflections of who we were, are and want to be.